Launching and Advancing Your Successful Research Career

 Kent State University Hotel and Conference Center

-Save the date for the second Kent State research symposium on water.
-Speakers will include Kent State researchers and Maria Carmen Lemos, professor at the University of Michigan School of Natural Resources and Environment, and Bill Shuster, research hydrologist for the U.S. Environmental Protection Agency.
+Register now for the second Kent State research symposium on water.
+The keynote address will be delivered by David L. Sedlak, Ph.D., director of the Institute for Environmental Science and Engineering at the University of California, Berkeley, a nationally renowned expert on the reinvention and management of urban water systems.
+Other speakers will include Kent State researchers and Maria Carmen Lemos, professor at the University of Michigan School of Natural Resources and Environment, and Bill Shuster, research hydrologist for the U.S. Environmental Protection Agency.

 Lemos's research focuses on water management in the Great Lakes and elsewhere and adapting to climate variability.
 Shuster's work involves designing and testing green infrastructure approaches to urban storm water management, exploring neighborhood and residential technologies such as rain gardens and rain barrels and how they contribute to sustainability.